hooves on woodsy trailback of a good saddle horsepeaceful morning ride

 Today, the W.K.
 Kellogg Arabian Horse Center continues to breed the purebred Arabian horses and hold the traditional Sunday horse shows for the public.
 And Cal Poly continues to provide affordable, accessible, and excellent educational opportunities.

 After I graduated from Cal Poly, my horseback riding adventures took me from those campus stables in Pomona to sandy beaches on the California coast, through meadows where wildflowers met the ocean, and then to the river valley canyon town of Redlands in southern California, where I fell in love with a good and gentle man, Roberto Kentake.
-Bobby and I went horseback riding on trails in the Badlands and Black Hills of South Dakota and in the deserts of Arizona.
+Bobby and I went horseback riding with friends on trails in the Badlands and Black Hills of South Dakota and in the deserts of Arizona.
 When we weren’t riding horses or working, we were singing folk blues in an old pickup truck on a dusty road.

 After Bobby died, I didn’t ride for several years, not until I moved to Oregon and fell in love with a woman who was game for an adventure.
 Together we rode horses on the North Rim and the South Rim of the Grand Canyon in Arizona, drove 500 miles up the Alaska Highway during elk mating season, camped in snow outside Fort Nelson, British Columbia, and made a trip to Yosemite, where I took yet another horseback ride to the top of Nevada Fall.
 It was great to be riding again, and having known loneliness, love, and loss, it was sweet to know love again.